Ceasar/Encyclopedia/src/adler_1966.rst

     combination.
 (One cannot think about beating one's opponent in tennis until one can reliably return a ball.)

 ..
-142
-.. _expository:
-.. _expository book:
-.. _expository books:

-Expository book
-    A book which primarily instructs_.

-    See: `Reading for instruction`_

-..
 132
 .. _liberal art: